fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Cloud Compute Information:** All compute information required by the compute plugins that will be used.
 You can see the required information by each compute plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/install-plugins).

-By default, we are using openstack plugin with example.
+By default, we are using openstack plugin as example.
 ``` shell
 compute_class=org.fogbowcloud.manager.core.plugins.compute.openstack.OpenStackNovaV2ComputePlugin
 compute_novav2_url=http://localhost:8774